Land & Takutai Moana Subcommittee

 Historical Treaty of Waitangi Claims are made by Māori against the Crown for breaches of the Treaty before 1992.
 Historical settlements aim to resolve claims and provide some redress to the claimant groups.
 When a settlement is reached, it becomes law.

-Large Natural Groups (LNGs) are known as claimant groups and can consist of a single iwi, a group of iwi, or a collection of hapu from the same geographical area.
+Large Natural Groups (LNGs) are claimant groups consisting of a single iwi, a group of iwi, or a collection of hapu from the same geographical area.

 The settlement provides three types of redress: a historical account of the Treaty breaches, a Crown acknowledgement and apology, cultural redress, and commercial and financial redress.

 The treaty settlement process has four stages: pre-negotiation, negotiation, legislation, and implementation.
-The key objective is to negotiate a settlement of the historical Treaty of Waitangi claims.
+The key objective is negotiating a settlement of the historical Treaty of Waitangi claims.

-A cluster agreement was formulated in August 2020 between the Te Paatu ki Kauhanga Trust Board and the claimants to achieve this.
+The Te Paatu ki Kauhanga Trust Board and the claimants formulated a cluster agreement in August 2020 to achieve this.

-An application was made to Crown Forestry Rental Trust to support the ongoing operations for claims before the Waitangi Tribunal in March 2021.
-The trustees authorise the Land & Takutai Moana sub-committee to lead Te Tiriti o Waitangi (Treaty of Waitangi) claims before the Waitangi Tribunal and the High Court.
+An application was made to the Crown Forestry Rental Trust to support the ongoing operations for claims before the Waitangi Tribunal in March 2021.
+The trustees authorize the Land & Takutai Moana subcommittee to lead Te Tiriti o Waitangi (Treaty of Waitangi) claims before the Waitangi Tribunal and the High Court.